How many liters should my backpack for Southeast Asia be?

 Keep in mind that measurements can vary quite a bit per brand.
 A 40L backpack from one company may have the same space as a 45L backpack from another company.
 Reading the online reviews will give you some insight into whether the backpack will be large enough to suit your needs.

 Front or top loader backpack for Southeast Asia?

-We recommend purchasing a front-loading 40-60L backpack for Southeast Asia.
-The majority of larger backpacks (+60L) are top-loaders and are more suitable for long term treks where you need to bring hiking gear.
-Another reason to purchase a front-loading pack is that it will be much easier to find your clothes, toiletries, and essentials every day.
-You can simply open your pack and see your belongings instead of digging to the bottom of your top-loading pack and having to pull everything out on a daily basis.
+You can simply open your backpack and see your belongings instead of digging to the bottom of your top-loading pack and having to pull everything out on a daily basis.